(Obeisance unto the Moon of Godruma)

 (6) Goodness is of two kinds, namely pure goodness (śuddha-sattva) and mixed goodness (miśra-sattva).
 All goodness found within spiritual manifestations are pure goodness.
 All goodness found within the material world is mixed goodness.
 Passion and ignorance are not present within pure goodness.
 From passion comes birth.
 Beginningless, transcendental existence has no passion which naturally produces birth, and it has no ignorance either which produces death – it only has eternal present (nitya-vartamāna).
-The Supreme Controller’s separated expansions (vibhinnāṁśa) are all situated in pure goodness and the connection with Māyā makes goodness mix with passion and ignorance.
+The Supreme Controller’s separated expansions (vibhinnāṁśa) are all situated in pure goodness and its connection with Māyā makes goodness combine with passion and ignorance.
 Although Girīśa (Śiva) and the Devas possess many great qualities as far as jīvas are concerned, the illusory nature of bound jīvas in the form of pride means that the Devas have mixed goodness combined with passion and ignorance.
 The Supreme Controller, who is in pure goodness, employs His inconceivable potency (acintya-śakti), and descends as Viṣṇu into the material world, always remaining in pure goodness and as the Master of Māyā.
 Māyā is His maidservant.

 garbhoda-śāyī āra kṣīra-sindhu-śāyī